shiranAharoni/inventory-app/Architecture.md

 **Tools Used:**
 Tools & Methodology: This project was developed using modern development workflows, including the use of AI assistance for architectural guidance and debugging.
-This allowed me to implement advanced features like automated unit testing and cloud deployment efficiently while maintaining high coding standards.
+This allowed me to implement advanced features like automated unit testing and maintaining high coding standards.

 **Scalability & Future Improvements**